-Queen Mary University of London, School of Engineering & Materials Science
+Queen Mary University of London, Engineering Facilities Redevelopment

-Located at the university’s central London campus, the contemporary redevelopment creates a collaborative and flexible learning environment
+Located at the university’s London Mile End campus, the contemporary redevelopment creates a collaborative and flexible learning environment

 The Engineering Department’s existing five-storey 1960’s building was tired and dated, not conducive to modern learning.
-Pascall+Watson’s intervention has realised a series of state-of-the-art flexible teaching, research and laboratory spaces offering a stimulating and collaborative learning environment.
+Pascall+Watson’s intervention has realised a series of specialist flexible teaching, research and laboratory spaces offering a stimulating and collaborative learning environment.
+A complete refurbishment of the entrance area has provided a modern and welcoming gateway.

 Central to the design concept was the creation of a sense of openness, cohesion with the existing building and flexibility, ensuring future departmental changes could be readily accommodated.
-The fast-track scheme was delivered with minimum disruption, the adjacent facilities remaining fully operational throughout.
+The scheme was delivered with adjacent facilities remaining fully operational throughout.

 Client.
 Queen Mary University of London, Hutton Construction